 - Trace the history of board-, card-, and role-playing games through a multimedia timeline showcasing historic artifacts, photographs, advertisements, and videos.

-See rare artifacts on view for a limited time, including Síochán leat (the Irish Game), a one-of-its-kind game designed by Brenda Romero to explore the 17th-century invasion of Ireland, and the Dalluhn Manuscript, a text believed by some experts to be the earliest existing version of Dungeons & Dragons.
+- See rare artifacts on view for a limited time, including the first, handmade Monopoly set created by Charles Darrow (who popularized the game); Síochán leat (the Irish Game), a one-of-its-kind game designed by Brenda Romero to explore the 17th-century invasion of Ireland; and the Dalluhn Manuscript, a text believed by some experts to be the earliest existing version of Dungeons & Dragons.

 The Strong acknowledges the support of Greater Hudson Heritage Network for artifact preservation.